Skip to main content

 The three supplements in Tier 3 have emerging evidence within specific niches.
 Worth knowing about, not worth bulk-buying without a particular reason.

 Pick 9 — Beta-alanine, 3–5g daily.
-Beta-alanine produces modest improvements in high-intensity exercise capacity of 60–240 second duration through muscle carnosine increases (Saunders et al. 2017, Br J Sports Med 51:8).
+Beta-alanine produces modest improvements in high-intensity exercise capacity of 60–240 second duration through muscle carnosine increases (Saunders et al. 2017).
 Use case is narrow — competitive athletes in middle-duration high-intensity events, or recreational athletes specifically training in that energy system.
 Most general-fitness users will not notice an effect.
 The tingling sensation (paresthesia) at full doses is harmless but uncomfortable; split-dosing reduces it.
 Is this discount real?
 Often yes; beta-alanine is cheap and frequently discounted.

 Pick 10 — Collagen peptides, 10–15g daily.
-Collagen supplementation has emerging evidence for joint comfort, tendon healing in injury recovery contexts, and possibly skin elasticity (Khatri et al. 2021, Amino Acids 53:10).
+Collagen supplementation has emerging evidence for joint comfort, reduced joint pain, and recovery from joint injury and exercise (Khatri et al. 2021).
 The evidence base is weaker than the marketing suggests, but stronger than the skeptical position holds.
-Use case: adults with joint comfort issues, tendon injury recovery, or who are already meeting overall protein targets and want a specific collagen-amino-acid load.
+Use case: adults with joint comfort issues, joint-injury recovery, or who are already meeting overall protein targets and want a specific collagen-amino-acid load.
 Not a substitute for total daily protein intake.
 Is this discount real?
 Often yes; collagen is one of the most-discounted Cyber Monday categories.

 Tier 4 — marketing-heavy, evidence-light (what NOT to buy)